e-miguel/Task-Mole/README.md

    ```

 6. Launch your EC2 instance and add the script to the user data.
-   -Use Amazon Linux 2 AMI
+   - Use Amazon Linux 2 AMI
    - Use the default VPC
    - Use the security groups you created